 I originally read an old copy of my father's 1979 edition.
 At 18, I bought a genuine leather, mini quad (which includes other Latter-day Saint scriptures) with a snap closure.
 It lasted the rigours of a mission in England and Wales.

 Recent changes in 1999/2000 and 2012 were done for the sake of the original Cambridge plates having aged.
-I understand the supplementary material (e.g. translator notes, dictionary, JST additions) have been extended and elaborated on, the headers updated, and some modernized spelling (introduced by David Norton's work and advisement that led to the Concord itself being reset for printing in 1996, and later the Clarion edition and the more extensive The New Cambridge Paragraph Bible.
-The image shown here is of the 2012 economy edition, given out gratis to the public, often by missionaries, which includes nothing other than the Cambridge text, LDS headers, a couple maps, and a photo of Jesus.
+I understand the supplementary material (e.g. translator notes, dictionary, JST additions) have been extended and elaborated on, the headers updated, and some modernized spelling (introduced by David Norton's restoration work of The New Cambridge Paragraph Bible and advisement that led to the Concord itself being reset for printing in 1996, and later the Clarion edition).
+The image shown here is of the 2012 economy edition, given out gratis to the public, often by missionaries, which includes nothing other than the Cambridge text, LDS headers, a couple maps, and a picture of Jesus.

 In general, the headers and notes present a fundamentalist biblical world view.
 Most of the references are to the Book of Mormon, instead of the Bible itself, though not exclusively so, with other references to the Salt Lake church's modern editions of Doctrine and Covenants and Pearl of Great Price.
 Joseph Smith's translation (JST) excerpts are fairly extensive in the new edition.